Esri/OptimizeRasters/README.md

 * Configurable using included editable XML files
 * Open source code, implemented in Python using GDAL to handle a variety of raster formats

+## What's New in OptimizeRasters 2.0.1
+* Boto3 support
+* Google Cloud Storage support
+* IAM Role support
+* Updated to use GDAL 2.1 without the Kakadu driver (equivalent to ArcGIS 10.5.1 GDAL DLLs)
+* New -mode added to generate an orjob file without processing it
+* Updated storage location for Azure credential file
+* Additional minor fixes and performance enhancements

 ## Instructions
 **OptimizeRasters Setup**